zmiguel2016/react-pokedex/README.md

 # react-pokedex

-This full-stack node/express/react application serves as a pokedex for you to find your favortie pokemon and see there stats.
+This full-stack node/express/react application serves as a pokedex for you to find your favorite pokemon and see their stats.
 All the data is pulled from the [Pokemon API](https://pokeapi.co/) and is served by the node sever and rendered client side.

 Run web app through browser https://myreact-pokedex.herokuapp.com/